hpssjellis/google-should-make-tensorflowTinyJS/README.md

 <details  class="myDetails" closed> <summary>Script</summary>

+We’re nearly there.
+TinyMLjs has shown that browser-based machine learning works, and it’s capable of training models that can then be converted and deployed to microcontrollers.
+This opens the door to countless possibilities

 I have a proof of concept that TensorFlowJS can be used to train the multitude of low-power, low-cost microcontrollers, giving power, privacy, freedom, and stability to everyone in this fast-changing world of microcontroller cloud costs and unstable software.
 Let’s be a part of using the greatest combination of Google frameworks: TensorFlowJS with TensorFlowMicro.
 As MCU become more common our right to repair in a simplified way becomes more important.